lowlighter/libs/xml/README.md

 #### Options

-Parse options are categorized into 4 groups:
+Parsing options are categorized into 4 groups:

 - `clean`, which can remove `attributes`, `comments`, xml `doctype` and `instructions` from the output
 - `flatten`, which can flatten nodes with only a `text` node, `empty` ones or transform `attributes` only nodes into objects without the `@` prefix